This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Compression stockings or sleeves help blood move through your veins toward your heart.

 The DVT can break into smaller pieces.
 Each piece is called an embolus.
-The embolus can travel to your lungs and cause a blockage called a pulmonary embolism.
-A pulmonary embolism can become life-threatening.
+The embolus can travel to your lungs and cause a blockage called a pulmonary embolism (PE).
+A PE can become life-threatening.
 Increased pressure and decreased blood flow can damage the tissues around the DVT.
 The valves in the deep veins that allow your blood to flow back to your heart can be damaged.
 This can cause long-term pain and swelling.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.